 - Reach out to the blogger.
 Build a relationship through another medium.
 Also, consider real life events and conferences.

 - Avoid the me, me, me.
 A guest post isn’t a license to spout promotions.

 - Show your street cred.
 You have to show your blogging credentials to get your posts accepted.
 What’s your blog content like?
 Can you show samples of your guest blog posts?

-- Know the audience.
+Know the audience.
 When you write the guest blog post, understand who the blog’s target market is.

 - Craft a link with anchor text.
 Since you’ve got one or two links to use in a guest post, use them to support your branding and your social optimization

 - Include your bio.
 Check how others on the site have crafted their bios.
 Also, make your bio relevant to the blog’s audience.
 Position yourself!